lorin/alloy-consistency/README.md

 * For writes, the return value is `OK`
 * For reads, the return value is either a legitimate value, or `Undef` if the register has never had a value written before:
+* If an operation does not complete, the return value is `NeverReturns`.

 # Allow model

-In our alloy model, we'll define an E *signature*, and op,rval,rb,ss,vis,ar fields to model the relations.
+In our alloy model, we'll define an *E* signature, and *op,rval,rb,ss,vis,ar* fields to model the relations.

-I'd normally call this "Event" instead of "E", but I'll use "E" here to be consistent with Burckhardt's syntax, and because it will make things a little shorter.
+I'd normally call this "Event" instead of "E", but I'll use "E" here to be consistent with Burckhardt's syntax.

 ## Events